 The three phases of contests will fast-track efforts to find innovative solutions to solve current challenges associated with collecting, sorting, storing, and transporting spent/discarded lithium-ion batteries for eventual recycling.

-Applicants have the option of applying to a single track or multiple tracks that have been identified as barriers in this challenge.
-The five tracks are: collection, separating and sorting, safe storage and transportation, reverse logistics, and other ideas.
-(Reverse logistics is the process of moving goods from their typical final destinations in order to capture value or for proper disposal.)
+Phase II submissions should include the four Phase I tracks in a single solution.
 Tracks are not meant to encompass all the challenges associated with increasing the volume of the lithium-ion battery recycling supply chain, but to offer pathways to approach the challenges.
-The five possible tracks are further explained below:
+The tracks are further explained below:

 Yes, but it’s quick and easy.
 Just click the “Accept Challenge” button on this page and follow the instructions to complete your registration.
 All you need to provide is your name and email address.